parres-hq/whitenoise-ux/engineering/media-uploads.md

 Effective Communication goes beyond just text.
 We want users of White Noise to be able to richly communicate with images, videos, audio messages & audio files, and documents as well as text.

-However, given Noster's open and decentralized relay network, we need to think carefully about how and where these files are stored so that we don't unintentionally expose the content of the files or any sensitive metadata.
+However, given Noster's open and decentralized relay network (which doesn't support storing binary data), we need to think carefully about how and where these files are stored so that we don't unintentionally expose the content of the files or any sensitive metadata.

 This document explores several different aspects of the problem space and details the solutions/trade-offs that we have decided to go with in order to add media uploads to White Noise.